-- Quarry spalls (or hog fuel) shall be added if the pad is no longer in accordance with the specifications. - If the entrance is not preventing sediment from being tracked onto pavement, then alternative measures to keep the streets free of sediment shall be used.
-This may include an increase in the dimensions of the entrance or the installation of a wheel wash. - Any sediment that is tracked onto pavement shall be removed by shoveling or street sweeping.
+Quarry spalls shall be added if the pad is no longer in accordance with the specifications.

+- A volume of quarry spalls equal to 5% of the surface area X the depth must be kept on site for maintenance purposes. - If the entrance is not preventing sediment from being tracked onto pavement, then alternative measures to keep the streets free of sediment shall be used.
+This may include replacement/cleaning of the existing quarry spalls, street sweeping, an increase in the dimensions of the entrance or the installation of a wheel wash. - Any sediment that is tracked onto pavement shall be removed by shoveling or street sweeping.
 The sediment collected by sweeping shall be removed or stabilized on site.
 The pavement shall not be cleaned by washing down the street, except when sweeping is ineffective and there is a threat to public safety.
-If it is necessary to wash the streets, the construction of a small sump shall be considered.
-The sediment would then be washed into the sump where it can be controlled.
+If it is necessary to wash the streets, construct a small sump to contain the wash water if possible.
+Wash the sediment into the sump where it can be controlled.

-- Any quarry spalls loosened from the pad that end up on the roadway shall be removed immediately. - If vehicles are entering or exiting the site at points other than the construction entrance(s), fencing (see BMP C103) shall be installed to control traffic. - Upon project completion and site stabilization, all construction accesses intended as permanent access for maintenance shall be permanently stabilized.
+- Perform street sweeping by hand or with a high efficiency sweeper.
+Do not use a non-high efficiency mechanical sweeper because this creates dust and throws soils into storm systems or conveyance ditches. - Any quarry spalls loosened from the pad, that end up on the roadway shall be removed immediately. - If vehicles are entering or exiting the site at points other than the construction entrance(s), fencing (see BMP C103) shall be installed to control traffic. - Upon project completion and site stabilization, all construction accesses intended as permanent access for maintenance shall be permanently stabilized.

-3.1.6 BMP C106: Wheel Wash
+BMP C106: Wheel Wash